-Before closing, I would be remiss if I didn't underscore an urgent legislative matter directly relevant to our discussion today.
-As the Committee knows, at the end of December Section 702 and other provisions of the Foreign Intelligence Surveillance Act will expire unless renewed.
+Before closing, I would be remiss if I did not underscore an urgent legislative matter directly relevant to our discussion today.
+As the committee knows, at the end of December, Section 702 and other provisions of the Foreign Intelligence Surveillance Act (FISA) will expire unless renewed.

 Loss of this vital provision, or its reauthorization in a narrowed form, would raise profound risks.
-For the Bureau in particular, either outcome would mean substantially impairing, or in some cases entirely eliminating, our ability to find and disrupt many of most serious security threats I described earlier in my statement.
+For the FBI in particular, either outcome could mean substantially impairing, or in some cases entirely eliminating, our ability to find and disrupt many of the most serious security threats I described earlier in my statement.

-I am especially concerned about one frequently-discussed proposal, to require the government to obtain a warrant or court order from a judge before personnel may conduct a "U.S. person query" of information previously obtained through use of Section 702.
-A warrant requirement would amount to a de facto ban, because query applications either would not meet the legal standard to win court approval; or because, when the standard could be met, it would be so only after the expenditure of scarce resources, the submission and review of a lengthy legal filing, and the passage of significant time - which, in the world of rapidly evolving threats, the government often doesn't have.
-That would be a body blow to the FBI, which relies on this longstanding, lawful capability to rapidly uncover previously hidden threats and connections, and to take swift steps to protect the homeland when needed.
+I am especially concerned about one frequently discussed proposal, which would require the government to obtain a warrant or court order from a judge before personnel could conduct a "U.S. person query" of information previously obtained through use of Section 702.
+A warrant requirement would amount to a de facto ban, because query applications either would not meet the legal standard to win court approval; or because, when the standard could be met, it would be so only after the expenditure of scarce resources, the submission and review of a lengthy legal filing, and the passage of significant time-which, in the world of rapidly evolving threats, the government often does not have.
+That would be a significant blow to the FBI, which relies on this longstanding, lawful capability afforded by Section 702 to rapidly uncover previously hidden threats and connections, and to take swift steps to protect the homeland when needed.

-To be sure, nobody more deeply shares Members' concerns regarding past FBI compliance violations related to FISA, including the rules for querying Section 702 collection using U.S. person identifiers, than I do.
+To be sure, no one more deeply shares Members' concerns regarding past FBI compliance violations related to FISA, including the rules for querying Section 702 collection using U.S. person identifiers, than I do.
 These violations never should have happened and preventing recurrence is a matter of utmost priority.
-Fortunately, the Administration's initial response to these episodes was rigorous, and already has yielded significant results - in dramatically reducing the number of "U.S. person queries" by the FBI of the Section 702 database, and in substantially improving its compliance rate.
-Moreover, as we publicly announced last month, the Bureau is implementing further measures both to keep improving our compliance and to hold our personnel accountable for misuse of Section 702 and other FISA provisions - including through an escalating scheme for employee discipline, culminating in possible dismissal.
+The FBI took these episodes seriously and responded rigorously, already yielding significant results in dramatically reducing the number of "U.S. person queries" by the FBI of the Section 702 database and in substantially improving its compliance rate.
+Moreover, as we publicly announced in June, the FBI is implementing further measures both to keep improving our compliance and to hold our personnel accountable for misuse of Section 702 and other FISA provisions, including through an escalating scheme for employee accountability, including discipline and culminating in possible dismissal.

-Together with other leaders of the Intelligence Community and the Department of Justice, I remain committed to working with this Committee and others in Congress, on potential reforms to Section 702 that would not diminish its critical intelligence value.
-There are many options for meaningfully enhancing privacy and oversight, while fully preserving Section 702's efficacy.
-Doing that will be critical, in order to ensure the FBI's continuing ability to fulfill its mission of identifying and stopping national security threats within the U.S. homeland.
+Together with other leaders of the Intelligence Community and the Department of Justice, I remain committed to working with this committee and others in Congress, on potential reforms to Section 702 that would not diminish its critical intelligence value.
+There are many options for meaningfully enhancing privacy, oversight, and accountability, while fully preserving Section 702's efficacy.
+Doing that will be critical to fulfilling the FBI's continuing mission of identifying and stopping national security threats within the U.S. homeland.